Can You Lose Your Salvation? A Critique of Calvinism's Answer

 Calvinists believe that if you are truly saved, God will cause you to persevere to the end, proving that you are saved.
 And if you fall, it proves you only had "fake, temporary grace."
 Arminians believe that you have to work to maintain your salvation because you are always at risk of losing it.

 I, however, believe the Bible shows that true believers can't lose their salvation.
-If a person has willfully, genuinely chosen Jesus as Lord and Savior, God has given them the Holy Spirit, and the Holy Spirit helps us along on the path of a true believer - to grow to be more like Christ.
+If a person has willfully, genuinely chosen Jesus as Lord and Savior (and if God knows it's a true commitment), then God gives them the Holy Spirit.
+And the Holy Spirit helps us along on the path of a true believer - to grow to be more like Christ.

 (Some people believe that "once saved always saved" is an excuse some people use to live in sin.
 They say that people will go, "Oh, I prayed a prayer to accept Jesus, so now I can live however I want because my salvation is secure."
 But this is a false premise to start with, to try to discredit eternal security - because if someone gets "saved" with the idea that it's permission to keep sinning then they aren't really saved at all.
 They never made Jesus their Lord.
 And you can't have the "Savior" part without the "Lord" part.
 But those who genuinely do make Jesus their Lord and Savior will not use excuses like that to live in sin.)